Crumbed Lamb Cutlets

 Can Crumbed Lamb Cutlets with Caper Mayonnaise be made ahead of time?

 Yes, prepare Crumbed Lamb Cutlets as per the recipe.
-Refrigerate the uncooked cutlets for up to 3 days, and freeze for up to 3 months.
+Refrigerate the uncooked cutlets for up to 3 days, or freeze for up to 3 months.
 Store in an airtight container or reusable sandwich bag.
-Use baking paper between the layers of lamb cutlets to stop them from sticking.
+Use baking (parchment) paper between the layers of lamb cutlets to stop them from sticking.
 Thaw completely overnight in the fridge and cook as per the recipe.

 Are Crumbed Lamb Cutlets with Caper Mayonnaise suitable for leftovers?